jotaen/klog/Specification.md

 It MUST appear underneath the *date*, and it MAY span multiple lines.
-Each of its lines MUST NOT start with “blank characters”.
+Each of its lines MUST NOT start with “blank characters”.[^2]

 #### Entry Summary
 The *entry summary* is considered to be referring to one particular *entry*.